 PHYSICAL NETWORK

 What if a network has a shape?
-Using string theory, we explore the possibility of equipping a network with differential geometry, by promoting the network to a smooth manifold.
+Using string theory, we explore the possibility of equipping a network with differential geometry, making the network a smooth manifold.
 We find that a minimization principle of not only the wiring length but also higher-dimensional manifold measures (such as surface area or volume) can explain some universal morphologies of biological systems that have long been observed, yet not theorized.

 NETWORK OF NETWORKS